-The Bagirmi Fulani are sub-group of the much larger Fulani, a tribe that is spread across much of West Africa.
+The Bagirmi Fulani are a sub-group of the much larger Fulani, a tribe that is spread across much of West Africa.
 The Fulani are grouped and named according to their locations and occupations.
 The Bagirmi Fulani are a branch of the Fulani who occupy the Bagirmi region of south-central Chad.
 They have also spread eastward and are now in parts of the Central African Republic.

 Their language, Bagirmi Fulfulde, belongs to the West Atlantic branch of the Niger-Congo language family.

-Many believe the Fulani to be of Caucasian origin because of their straight hair and noses, thin lips, and copper-colored skin.
 It is thought that they came from North Africa or the Middle East as herdsmen centuries ago.

 The Fulani live in a semi-arid, tropical zone.
 They are confined to an almost horizontal area across Africa, bound by the Sahara Desert to the north and by the disease-carrying tsetse fly to the south.

-Combining agriculture with herding, the Bagirmi Fulani are semi-sedentary herdsmen.
+Combining farming with herding, the Bagirmi Fulani are semi-sedentary herdsmen.
 Unlike some other Fulani groups whose families travel with them, the Bagirmi Fulani maintain a home where they live for half the year.
 During the dry season, when grazing ground and water are scarce, they take their cattle from the homestead in search of greener pastures.

 The head of the family, along with his wives and younger children, usually stay at home and tend to a small herd and the crops.
 The young married sons and their families leave with the rest of the cattle.
 Hence, the Fulani can move when they desire and can also pay kinsmen and laborers to tend to the home vegetable gardens.
-In this way, they can be rewarded and enriched by both herding and agriculture.
+In this way, they can be rewarded and enriched by both herding and farming.

 At the homestead, agriculture provides for the livelihood of the people, with pearl millet and sorghum as the staple crops.
 Corn, beans, peanuts, melons, and cucumbers are also grown.
 Horses, sheep, goats, chickens, and dogs are kept at the family farm, and wild rice is gathered from the fields by the women.